RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Empirical Results

 \section{Empirical Results}

-We now turn our attention toward empirically validating our hypothesis, i.e., that behaviors learned using RIDM will outperform those learned using baseline methods.
-We are concerned here with the particular case in which only a single, state-only demonstration is available to the agent and no task-specific state transformation can be performed.
-Our experiments focus on robot control tasks, both simulated tasks carried out using the MuJoCo and SimSpark simulators, and a physical task carried out using a UR5 robot arm.
-In all of our experiments, RIDM uses a PID controller as the inverse dynamics model -- given the current state and a desired next state (or {\em set point}), the PID controller generates an action that attempts to induce the set point.
-The set point at each time step is fixed according to the demonstration, and RIDM uses reinforcement learning to tune the PID gains such that the overall agent behavior can best maximize an external environment reward.
-RIDM uses CMA-ES\cite{Hansen:2003:RTC:772374.772376} in all the simulated experiments, and Bayesian optimization\cite{pelikan1999boa} in the physical robot experiments to learn the inverse dynamics model.
+We now empirically validate our hypothesis, i.e., that behaviors learned using RIDM will outperform those learned by the established baseline.
+We focus on the case in which only a single, state-only demonstration is available to the agent and no task-specific state augmentation can be performed.
+Our experiments are executed in multiple robot control domains: simulated tasks are carried out in the MuJoCo and SimSpark simulators, and several manipulation tasks are carried out on a UR5 robot arm.
+In the first set of experiments with the MuJoCo simulator, neural networks are used to model IDMs since such models have proven effective in these domains in the literature.
+A neural network IDM gets one (state,next-state) pair as input and outputs the Gaussian distribution parameters from which an action is to be sampled and executed by the agent.
+In the rest of the experiments, i.e., the SimSpark simulator and physical tasks, PID controllers are used to model IDMs since, again, these have proven effective in these domains in the past.
+PID controllers are not exactly inverse dynamics models due to their differential and integral terms.
+However, they retain the essential characteristic that RIDM requires, i.e., that, given a current state and desired next state (or set point), they will generate an action that attempts to reach the set point.
+In the training process, the next state (or set point) at each time step is fixed according to the demonstration, and RIDM uses reinforcement learning to tune the IDM parameters (either NN parameters or PID gains) such that the overall agent behavior can best maximize an external environment reward.
+RIDM uses CMA-ES\cite{Hansen:2003:RTC:772374.772376} in all the simulated experiments, but uses Bayesian optimization\cite{pelikan1999boa} in the physical robot experiments to learn the inverse dynamics model due to its superior sample complexity.